Docs/Getting started/Introduction

 Your keyword bids, match types, and targeting settings are never modified.
 Off Hours only touches campaign status and daily budget amounts.

-Reconnecting an expired account
+Reconnecting an expired seller

-Rules do not execute on expired accounts
+Rules do not execute on expired sellers

-Schedule campaigns to run and pause on an hourly schedule — automatically, every day.
+Schedule campaigns to run and pause on an hourly schedule, automatically, every day.
 Run when customers are shopping.
 Pause when they aren't.

 What dayparting does

 A dayparting rule defines which hours of the week campaigns should run and which they should pause.
-The schedule is built on a 7-by-24 grid — 168 total cells.
+The schedule is built on a 7-by-24 grid of 168 total cells.
 Active hours run campaigns.
 Paused hours don't.
 Off Hours checks the schedule every hour and enables or pauses accordingly.

 dashboard.off-hours.app → When campaigns run